 Invisalign has only one age limitation — all of your adult teeth must have erupted, with the exception of the wisdom teeth.
 As for upper age, our Sacramento dentists can treat patients into their eighties and beyond!
 So Invisalign really is orthodontics for everyone.

 Always clean your aligners before reinserting them in your mouth, especially if they are not hygienic for some reason, such as dropping them on the floor.
 Invisalign recommends the use of their own Cleaning Kit with sanitizing crystals that thoroughly clean your aligners in fifteen minutes or less.
-You can buy this kit from Dr. Steele's Sacramento dental office.
+You can buy this kit from the Sacramento Dentistry Group.
 Never use hot water for cleaning your aligners – they may deform under the heat.

 If the period you are without your aligners is short, only a few days, you should notice little difference upon your return.
 If the period is longer, using your aligner may feel like it did when you first started with it.
-If you have been gone too long and the aligner no longer fits, you need to meet with Dr. Steele as soon as possible to determine your next step.
+If you have been gone too long and the aligner no longer fits, you need to meet with our Sacramento Dentists as soon as possible to determine your next step.

 Your aligners are moving their teeth from their original positions to a new position.
 During this procedure, the jaw and gums do not hold the teeth as tightly as before.
 Do not worry!
 This is normal with any orthodontic procedure.
 It is perfectly safe to use your teeth in a healthy manner.
 When your aligners are in place, you should not notice any looseness.
 Once your procedure is complete, the jawbone and gums will tighten around the teeth once more.